Covve/covve.github.io/_posts/2017-03-17-Pet-projects-day-2.md

 ![AnemicModel](/images/blog/2017-03-17-Pet-projects-day-2/anemicmodel.png)

-Discussions into correct design, use of patterns and maintainable and future proof code are quite common around the water cooler.
+Discussions into correct design, use of patterns and maintainable and future proof code are quite common around the espresso machine.

 So, with a statement as powerful as the above, from an authority as credible as [Martin Fowler][martin], Zafeiris and Andy just couldn't resist joining forces and putting our code to the test.